honojs/website/guides/rpc.md

 You can export the types of input type specified by the Validator and the output type emitted by `json()`.
 And Hono Client will be able to import it.

+> [!NOTE]
+> For the RPC types to work properly in a monorepo, in both the Client's and Server's tsconfig.json files, set `"strict": true` in `compilerOptions`.
+[Read more.](https://github.com/honojs/hono/issues/2270#issuecomment-2143745118)

 ## Server

 All you need to do on the server side is to write a validator and create a variable `route`.
 The following example uses [Zod Validator](https://github.com/honojs/middleware/tree/main/packages/zod-validator).